People Watching

 He’s decidedly unimpressed.
 But as the bus pulls up and the purple lady gathers her purple things, he thinks that maybe he should begin to talk rather than observe.

-Lila Hazan is a rising senior in high school.
+Lila Hazan is a 15-year-old high school sophomore.
 She lives in New York City.
 Her favorite things to do are write free form poetry and play soccer.